-This beginner’s guide for how to do intermittent fasting may just get you started on a new journey to food freedom!
+This beginner’s guide for Keto Intermittent Fasting may just get you started on a new journey to food freedom!

-Studies are showing improvement in brain function through intermittent fasting, as well as cell repair and muscle gain.
+Studies are showing improvement in brain function through intermittent fasting and cell repair and muscle gain.
 It’s super popular right now in fitness circles, and the results are pretty convincing.

 But first – “What IS intermittent fasting?”

 For a long time, we’ve been taught to graze throughout the day, eat every two hours, or have healthy snacks in between each meal.
 When we eat like this, we’re continually spiking our insulin levels.
 But if we wait long enough between meals to let our insulin levels go down, our bodies can burn off our existing fat.
-I would suggest waiting until you are fat adapted to begin intermittent fasting; otherwise, you might feel too hungry and become discouraged and quit.
-Once you are fat adapted, you’ll stay full much longer, and intermittent fasting becomes a natural extension.
+I suggest waiting until you are fat-adapted to begin intermittent fasting; otherwise, you might feel too hungry and become discouraged and quit.
+Once fat-adapted, you’ll stay full much longer, and intermittent fasting becomes a natural extension.

-Simply put: Eating often is bad for fat burning; eating less frequently is good for fat burning.
+Simply put, eating often is bad for burning fat; eating less frequently is good for burning fat.